+The Pancreas.
 Many people have never even given this precious spongy tube-shaped organ a second thought.
 The pancreas lies in the abdominal cavity behind the stomach and plays a very important role in your digestion.
+Here, we discuss the top foods to eat for a healthy pancreas.

 The pancreas has 2 main roles in the body, an exocrine function that produces many important enzymes that help to break down food and aid our digestion, as well as neutralising stomach acid to prevent damage to the intestines.
 The pancreas also has an endocrine function which helps to regulate blood sugar.
 Your pancreas is responsible for releasing hormones like insulin and glucagon into the blood to help maintain blood sugar levels.